LogentriesCommunity/le_android/README.md

 Use
 ---

-In the desired Activity class, ``import com.logentries.android.AndroidLogger``
+In the desired Activity class, ``import com.logentries.logger.AndroidLogger``

 To create an instance of the Logger object in an Activity class: